The Mouse Trap (film): Release

 The Mouse Trap was originally scheduled to be theatrically released worldwide in March 2024 before being postponed for unknown reasons.
 It was later rescheduled to be released in the US by Gravitas Ventures via video on demand on August 6, 2024, with a Blu-ray release following on August 13.

 Reception

 Writing for The Guardian, Phil Hoad awarded the film one out of five stars and criticized the film's existence as a "parasitic...out-of-copyright grave-robber" while also having a "convoluted, sloppy" story.
 Decider's John Serba criticized the film's characters, dialogue, and Bailey's direction, ultimately comparing the film unfavorably with Winnie-the-Pooh: Blood and Honey, a horror film similarly based on another public domain character.
 Variety's Dennis Harvey wrote, "There's no attempt to mimic the famous squeaky voice, to parody or even reference anything else in the Mouse House universe.
 The sum impact is like a joke with a promising-enough setup but no punchline."

 Sequel

 In September 2024, a sequel titled The Mouse Trap: Welcome to The Mickeyverse began filming.
+It is scheduled for release in 2026 or 2027.